-Every year I watch the same clutch of Christmas movies and every year I am confronted with my own mortality as I leap frog past the ages of the movie characters.
+Every festive season I watch the same clutch of Christmas movies and every year I am confronted with my own mortality as I leap frog past the ages of the movie characters.
 When I first started watching Home Alone, I was the age of Kevin.
-Now, at 35, I am the age of the mum (!!!!!), even though I am, still, far more likely to get locked alone in a house accidentally than I am to be able to raise a family of five children.
+Now, at 37, I am the age of the mum (!!!!!), even though I am, still, far more likely to get locked alone in a house accidentally than I am to be able to raise a family of five children.
 It’s scary and it’s depressing!
 It’s Christmas!
 Join me for this chilling walk down memory lane, won’t you?

 Cameron Diaz and Kate Winslet are sad single women in their 30s, a genre of lady I belonged to for almost all of my early thirties, who switch houses the week before Christmas to find mediocre, emergency love with the nearest men they can find.